 - 2.1 In September 2001, the HSC issued "Section 18 Guidance to Local Authorities", which replaced all previous guidance from HSC made under Section 18 of the Health & Safety at Work Act etc. 1974.
 This was revised in October 2002 by HSC appending their enforcement policy statement and revising the competencies for health and safety inspectors.
-It is the duty of local authorities to act in accordance with Section 18 Guidance. - 2.2 The Section 18 guidance includes a requirement to produce an annual service plan. - 2.3 The appended plan is for 2005/2006.
+It is the duty of local authorities to act in accordance with Section 18 Guidance. - 2.2 The Section 18 guidance includes a requirement to produce an annual service plan. - 2.3 The appended plan is for 2004/2005.
 It refers to documents 1, 2, and 3.
-These are not appended because they are corporate documents: Housing Health & Community Care's Enforcement Policy (1); Enforcement Concordat (2); and Constitution (3).
-A copy of the Health & Safety Commission's Enforcement Policy Statement (Appendix 1) and Enforcement Management Model (Appendix 2) have been made available in the Members' library.
-The Enforcement Management Model gives a comprehensive description of the enforcement decision making process which officers enforcing health and safety legislation are required to follow. - 2.4 The plan takes account of revised guidance introduced by The Health and Safety Executive/Local Authorities Enforcement Liaison Committees' (HELA).
-The HELA Circular LAC 67/1 (rev3),updates, clarifies and replaces existing guidance to local authorities.
-The revised guidance gives advice on arrangements for implementing an interventions programme which is a key part in demonstrating that adequate arrangements have been made by the local authority for enforcement of health and safety.
-In accordance with this guidance inspections are now targeted to the topic areas of slips and trips, musculoskeletal disorders, falls from height, workplace transport and stress.
+These are not appended because they are corporate documents: Housing Health & Community Care's Enforcement Policy (1); Enforcement Concordat (2); and Best Value Performance Plan and Corporate Plan (3).
+A copy of the Health & Safety Commission's Enforcement Policy Statement (Appendix 1) and Enforcement Management Model (Appendix 2) have been made available in the members room.
+The Enforcement Management Model gives a comprehensive description of the enforcement decision making process which officers enforcing health and safety legislation are required to follow.